Daniel166590/Spring25-Database-Management-Project/README.md

 2. Create playlists and like songs (Normal User).
 3. Add artist information and upload songs (Artist User).

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License.

-## Contact

-For questions or suggestions, feel free to reach out to [Your Name] at [Your Email].